 Dear Delegates, Advisers, and Guests,

-Registration for RMC 2013 will be open on December 1st, 2012.
-Because of limited capacity, I urge you to claim your spots early!
+Registration for RMC 2014 will be open on December 1st, 2013.
+Because of limited capacity, I urge you to claim your spots early.
 If you have any questions about the conference, the registration process, or anything else, please do not hesitate to contact us.
-Our staff members are available through e-mail and on the website.
-We also host outreach programs in which we send experienced staff members to your schools to help students prepare for the conference.
-Thank you for your interest in RMC 2013.
-I look forward to seeing you all there!
+Our staff members are available through e-mail and the RMC website.
+If your school is new to RMC or you would like some assistance preparing for the conference, we regularly hold outreach sessions in which experienced IDIA staff members will come to your school.
+Our staff will focus on presenting the essential information about RMC, outlining rules and procedures for the committee room, developing research, writing, and debate skills, and many other topics that teachers request.
+If your school is interested, feel free to contact our staff.
+Thank you for your interest in RMC 2014 and I look forward to seeing you all there.

 Rutgers Model Congress 2014